Roger-random/Sawppy_Rover/docs/Shaft8mm.md

 are not critical for rover function, they just need to be small enough to grip on a groove in a 8mm diameter shaft and large enough to hold against a 608 bearing.
 The clips used in the assembly pictures are McMaster-Carr [catalog #97431a310](https://www.mcmaster.com/#97431a310) designed for 5/16-inch shafts.
+As we will be cutting our own grooves for these retaining clips (see next item) we can adjust groove dimension to suit physical attributes like clip thickness.

 ## Grooves for retaining clips